yeolm/scheduler/README.md

 Technologies:\
 -Spring Boot:Popular Java framework to create application with REST architecture\
 -RedisCache for session\
--Angular js for client-side scripting\
+-Angular js for client-side scripting.\
 https://youtu.be/k3aOEZEeII8